miaucl/home-assistant.io/source/_integrations/swiss_public_transport.markdown

 - Now (default): Provide the next connections
 - At a fixed time of day: Provide the connections which depart at a fixed time of day (e.g. 18:15 in the evening)
-- At an offset from now: Provide the next possible connections which depart after a specified offset (e.g. in 15min from now)
+- At an offset from now: Provide the next possible connections which depart after a specified offset (e.g., 15 minutes from now, which helps account for a 15-minute walk to the station)

 ![Time mode option](/images/integrations/swiss_public_transport/config_flow_time_mode.png)